The E6 was the seventh offering in EMD's E-series of passenger diesel-electrics, and the last and most successful of the "slant nose" models.

 After six previous models, all but one custom built for specific railroads, EMD found a hit with its second production E-unit.

 Like previous models, the E6 was designed for passenger service, built around a pair of diesel engines (in this case the 12-cylinder 567 model) and rode on a pair of A-1-A trucks.
-That is, the six wheel trucks had two powered axles around an unpowered idler for weight distribution.
+That is, the six-wheel trucks had two powered axles around an unpowered idler for weight distribution.

 Also like previous units, the locomotives' streamlining featured a very pronounced slanted nose.
-This would be the last class built with this feature as subsequent production shifted to the "bulldog" nose that would make the remaining E and F unit classes famous.
+It would be the last class built with this feature as subsequent production shifted to the "bulldog" nose that would make the remaining E and F unit classes famous.

 The E6 was the first E unit to find success in great numbers on multiple railroads.
 91 "A unit" locomotives were produced for a dozen railroads.
 An additional 26 E6-B locomotives were also built.
 These "Booster units" were mechanically similar to the A units, but lacked a control cab and of course, the slanted nose.
 A third variation were AA units built for the Missouri Pacific which housed a baggage compartment where the second prime mover would be.

 The E6 pulled some of America's greatest streamlined passenger trains.
-From the jointly run City of Los Angeles and City of San Francisco to the Crescent, the Champion, the Rocket and the Capitol Limited, E6's were found on the point of railroad's best trains and often its advertising as well.
+From the jointly run City of Los Angeles and City of San Francisco to the Crescent, the Champion, the Rocket and the Capitol Limited, E6's were found on the point of railroad's best trains and often it's advertising as well.

-Wartime restrictions sidelined E6 production in 1942, but its three year run had already made its mark.
+Wartime restrictions sidelined E6 production in 1942, but its three-year run had already made its mark.

 From the E6, EMD would move on to produce the most successful passenger locomotive of all time, the E7.